ngendlio/Export/README.md

  I used mongoose ORM.

 ### Features:
-*get your Albums
+* get your Albums
-*get photos from an album
+* get photos from an album
-*save photos from different albums in the same time in asynchrnouus manner
+* save photos from different albums in the same time in an asynchronous manner

  ## Photo Storage